lkoepsel/findpi/README.md

 ```

 ## Notes
 1. If the *RPi* isn't connecting, it might be a problem with startup.
-The service logs to */boot/firmware/hello.log*.
+The service logs to */boot/firmware/findpi.log*.
 If you are unable to access the Pi, you may shutdown the *RPi* and examine the file via a Mac or Windows system.
 It will be at the root level of the */bootfs* folder.
-1. If you are able to access the Pi, you may `cat /boot/firmware/hello.log` or use `journalctl -b | grep hello` to examine the startup log for *hello.service* entries.
+1. If you are able to access the Pi, you may `cat /boot/firmware/findpi.log` or use `journalctl -b | grep findpi` to examine the startup log for *findpi.service* entries.
 1. Implementing the optional solution, allows you to change networks and identify your PC's new IP address.
-Mount the SD card on your PC and edit /bootfs/hello_ip.txt, replacing the IP address with the new one.
-Put the SD card back into the *RPi*, run `python hello_server.py` then boot the *RPi*.
+Mount the SD card on your PC and edit /bootfs/findpi_ip.txt, replacing the IP address with the new one.
+Put the SD card back into the *RPi*, run `python findpi_server.py` then boot the *RPi*.
 It will ping your server with its new address.
 1. If you have multiple *RPI*'s and want to confirm which one is which, run `sudo du -h /`, which prints the size of all folders to the screen.
 This will make the green led light for several seconds.
 1. When using *RPi Imager* software, use *Shift-Ctrl-X* to bring up the options screen.
-1. Once you've confirmed you no longer need the *RPi* pinging the server, you can stop it with *sudo systemctl stop hello.service*.
+1. Once you've confirmed you no longer need the *RPi* pinging the server, you can stop it with *sudo systemctl stop findpi.service*.
 The service is designed to stop running once it has successfully pinged a server.
 1. As Windows has difficulty using *Bonjour*, you could consider nmap as an alternative to identify *Raspberry Pi*'s on your network. [nmap Windows Version](https://nmap.org/download.html#windows)